The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

-An experimental demonstration of the acceleration of a clean proton bunch is performed in \cite{Hilz18}.
-To achieve that, a microscopic and three-dimensionally (3D) confined near critical density plasma is created that evolves from a $1 \ \mu$m diameter plastic sphere, which is levitated and positioned with micrometer precision in the focus of a Petawatt laser pulse.
-The emitted proton bunch is reproducibly observed with central energies between 20 and 40 MeV and narrow energy spread (down to 25\%), showing almost no low-energetic background.
-To put this energy spread in perspective, typical laser-plasma accelerators using extended bulk foil targets produce beams with ultrabroad energy spectra decaying exponentially towards their maximum energy.
+An experimental demonstration of the acceleration of a clean proton bunch is performed in Ref. \cite{Hilz18}.
+To achieve that, a microscopic and three-dimensional (3D) plasma confined near critical density is created, that evolves from a $1 \ \mu$m diameter plastic sphere which is levitated and positioned with micrometer precision in the focus of a Petawatt (PW) laser pulse.
+The emitted proton bunch is reproducibly observed with central energies ranging between $20 \div 40$ MeV and narrow energy spread (down to 25\%), showing almost no low-energetic background.
+To put this energy spread in perspective, typical LPAs using extended bulk foil targets produce beams with ultrabroad energy spectra decaying exponentially towards their maximum energy.
 Using 3D particle-in-cell (PIC) simulations the acceleration process is fully characterized, emphasizing the transition from organized acceleration to Coulomb repulsion.
 This reveals limitations of current high power lasers and viable paths to optimize laser-driven ion sources.